 We can understand the magnitude of the miracle that God performed to save Jonah; perhaps only second to the resurrection of Jesus Christ from the dead.
 Living inside the fish was not a relaxing vacation by the seashore that perhaps Jonah had anticipated when he began his trip to Tarshish.
 The waters threatened to drown him.
-The fish
+The fish dived so deep that he felt he would never rise to the surface and see daylight again.
+If the waters did not drown him, the seaweed threatened to suffocate him.
+Every second, he knew his only hope of salvation was the LORD God Almighty, Creator of land and sea.

-(Jonah 2:6) at the roots of the mountains.
-I went down to the land whose bars closed upon me forever; yet you brought up my life from the pit, O LORD my God.
+(Jonah 2:6) "I descended to the roots of the mountains.
+The earth with its bars was around me forever, But You have brought up my life from the pit, O LORD my God.

 The pit (Sheol, Hades, hell) is the abode of the dead with bars so the prisoners (departed spirits) cannot escape.
 Jonah declared that he sank down so far into the sea that he was close to dying and entering this prison from which he knew he could not escape.
 By this time, he probably realized that his rebellion against God deserved God's just judgment and eternal condemnation.
 As he prayed to the LORD, he only escaped the pit because the LORD brought up his life from the pit.
 After Jesus died on the cross and was buried He preached to the departed spirits in this same prison: "For it is better, if it is God's will, to suffer for doing good than for doing evil.
 For Christ also suffered once for sins, the righteous for the unrighteous, to bring you to God.
 He was put to death in the body but made alive in the Spirit.
 After being made alive, he went and made proclamation to the imprisoned spirits-to those who were disobedient long ago when God waited patiently in the days of Noah while the ark was being built.
-In it only a few people, eight in all, were saved through water" (1
+In it only a few people, eight in all, were saved through water" (1 Peter 3:17-20).

-Peter 3:17-20).

-(Jonah 2:7) When my life was fainting away, I remembered the LORD, and my prayer came to you, into your holy temple.
+(Jonah 2:7) "While I was fainting away, I remembered the LORD, And my prayer came to You, Into Your holy temple.